 Brown pulls crowds whenever he speaks at events.
 For example, he spoke at the Web Summit in Dublin in 2015, which was attended by over 40,000 people.

-Tim Ferriss is a startup angel investor (in Twitter, among other startups) as well as the author of the bestselling novel “The 4-Hour Workweek: Escape 9-5, Live Anywhere, and Join the New Rich” which has been translated in 35 languages, sold 1.35 million copies worldwide, and topped the charts of the New York Times, BusinessWeek, and the Wall Street Journal bestseller lists.
+Tim Ferriss is a startup angel investor (in Twitter, among other startups) as well as the author of the bestselling book “The 4-Hour Workweek: Escape 9-5, Live Anywhere, and Join the New Rich” which has been translated in 35 languages, sold 1.35 million copies worldwide, and topped the charts of the New York Times, BusinessWeek, and the Wall Street Journal bestseller lists.

 Tim believes that marketing should begin with oneself since you know your product best from the inside out.
 But what my favorite quote of his on personal branding is:

 It is interesting to note that when he saw his publishing company was not promoting The 4-Hour Workweek as well or as much as he wanted, he set it on himself to promote it by reaching out to bloggers and by establishing himself as authority in the area of Lifestyle Design, which is a combination of marketing, entrepreneurship, and creativity to make life simpler and better.

-Imagine being on the top of the business charts for three years after the book was initially rejected by 26 out of 27 publishers.
-That’s Tim Ferriss for you.
-Now he sure hustled hard, but I think that hustle, that energy which made his first book such a success after getting rejected by so many publishers and is also a testament to the power of his personal brand which resulted in achieving such a huge success.
+Now he sure hustled hard, but I think that hustle, that energy which made his first book such a MASSIVE success after getting rejected by so many publishers is also a testament to the power of his personal brand.

-Later on, he went ahead and used the power of his personal brand to market his two other books, The 4-Hour Chef and The 4-Hour Body which went on to become successful as well.
+Later on, he went ahead and used the power of his personal brand to market his several other books which have become highly successful such as: